Dimasarsyad4/SaaS-QA-Case-Study/LegacyAppDesktop-StudyCaseTest.md

 ## 1. Project Overview & Situation

-This project involved testing Enterprise HRIS Desktop Application, a desktop-based attendance management application that handles enterprise business logic ranging from employee shift scheduling to data synchronization between local physical biometric hardware and cloud database infrastructures.
+This project involved testing Enterprise HRIS Desktop Application, a desktop-based attendance management application handling enterprise business logic ranging from employee shift scheduling to data synchronization between local physical biometric hardware and cloud database infrastructures.

-The product was an actively-used desktop system undergoing key version updates.
-My primary challenge was ensuring new deployments did not disrupt critical paths—such as attendance report generation, local network handshakes, and database synchronization stability—particularly given the initial absence of a pre-existing structured QA documentation framework.
+Quality assurance for this product operated across two layers: a centralized QA team focused on automated testing, and branch-level manual QA — my role — driven by direct user-reported cases and hands-on regression testing ahead of version updates.
+My primary challenge was ensuring new deployments (up to the latest version, v7.4) did not disrupt critical paths such as attendance report generation, local network handshakes, and database synchronization stability.

 ---